 2. Out-of-Office Response Workflows

-Another common scenario, as we have seen, is providing automated responses to customers beyond business hours.
-The image below shows an automated response delivered to a request in Slack when it is made outside business hours.
+Another common scenario, as we have seen, is providing automated responses to customers outside business hours.
+The image below shows an automated response delivered to a request in Slack made outside business hours.

 ClearFeed makes it easy to configure OOO message workflows.
 Admins can:

-Trigger: Identify the requests that should lead to OOO responses.
-As before, these can be filtered down to specific Slack channels, new or follow-up requests, etc.
+Trigger: Identify the requests that should result in OOO responses.
+As before, these can be filtered to specific Slack channels, new or follow-up requests, etc.

 Timer: Define a wait time before the OOO response is posted as a reply.
-While this can be left at zero, a non-zero value can accommodate any agents available outside business hours to be able to post a response.
+While this can be left at zero, a non-zero value can accommodate any agents available outside business hours who want to post a response.

 Other workflows possible in ClearFeed include: